leestott/ResponsibleAI/README.md

         - **Instance Type**: Standard (Linux) 4 cores, 8GB RAM
         - **Suspend idle environment after**: 120 minutes
     5. Wait for the environment to be created, and then click **Connect** to connect to it.
 This will open a browser-based instance of Visual Studio Code.

+The current Visual Studio Codespaces Environment is based on Debian 10 there are some limitation to the Azure ML SDK with linux at present.
+Error on some notebooks may occur ensure the correct libraries and versions are installed using !pip install.

 ### Using Azure Machine learning Notebooks